Updated on 2025-09-05 GMT+08:00

 Number of disks on the node reserved for custom use.
 This parameter is supported when the add-on version is 2.3.11 or later.

 Assume that a maximum of 20 EVS disks can be attached to a node, and the value of this parameter is set to 6.
 Then 14 (20-6) disks can be attached to this node when the system schedules the EVS disk attachment workloads.
-The reserved six disks include one system disk and one data disk that have been attached to the node.
+The reserved six disks include one system disk and one data disk that are already attached to the node.
 You can attach four EVS disks to this node as additional data disks or raw disks for a local storage pool.

 Prohibit Global Secret from Mounting Object Storage